keithbuhler/dissertation-story/Normativity of Human Nature raw data.md

 >Although I have tried to anticipate and turn aside some important objections, whether the MacIntyrean sort of naturalism is acceptable ultimately depends on answers to some rather large questions involving the nature of rationality (for example, whether it is tradition-constituted in something like the way MacIntyre says), moral psychology (for example, whether McDowell and MacIntyre are right in rejecting the ‘‘hydraulic’’ psychology of neo-Humeans like Arnhart), and even metaphysics (for example, whether and how moral philosophy is related to theology).
 But such interdependences are what we must expect for an ethic purporting to be based on a true understanding of human nature.

 In a later chapter, I shall take up one of Toner’s challenges: to defend a notion of practical reason as importantly constituted by “tradition” — that is, by particular cultural methods, facts, doctrines, and emphases transmitted within a particular people group over time.

+## My view

+### Rational: Language User, Social, Practical

+Our language is unique.
+Other animals that communicate use non-grammatical closed systems with a small, finite set of symbols.^[Communication systems used by other animals such as bees or apes are closed systems that consist of a finite, usually very limited, number of possible ideas that can be expressed.
+In contrast, human language is open-ended and productive, meaning that it allows humans to produce a vast range of utterances from a finite set of elements, and to create new words and sentences.''

+I would add to this formulation that we are *practical*, rational animals.
+That is, we do not just act but act on reasons.
+Micah Lott says: "Human form is characterized by practical reason.
+This is the capacity to act in light of an awareness of the ground of our actions, to recognize and respond to practical reasons."[@lott2012moral] We set goals and act in order to achieve goals.
+In the unity of reason between theoretical and practical that I shall ground both moral and intellectual virtue.
+All the acts of reason (whether theoretical or practical) are acts of *reason.* (I shall pick up the theme of practical rationality in a later chapter.)

+I must hasten to add that "humans are practical, rational animals" is a generic.
+It admits of exceptions.
+Anacephalic babies are not even potentially rational, for they lack the subvenient brain structure necessary for rational consciousness, yet they are recognizably *human* (they are not opossums), just defectively so.
+(A war veterans is still human even if he or she is no longer bipedal!)
+Injury, illness, genetic defect, radiation poisoning, and any number of other negative factors may render a human being sub-rational.
+Coma, mental illness, and other factors may render a human being non-practical (unable to direct his or her own life to a normal degree).
+The point of the argument above was that generic truths about humans inform us about the lifeform of the species.

+Furthermore, Aristotle observed that, "Man alone of the animals possesses speech."
+(Politics*, 1.1253a) Nothing in modern science has superceded or contradicted this.

+Someone might be wondering: What does all of this have to do with virtue?
+Peter Geach says “Men need virtues as bees need stings."[@geach1977virtues 17] Philippa Foot echoes Geach's statement about "need" and "necessity" as well.
+Alasdair MacIntyre subtitled his most recent monograph: "human beings need the virtues."[@macintyre1999dependent] The kind of necessity being predicated here is the same kind of necessity with which a bee needs a sting.
+It is a formal and teleological necessity.
+Virtues are those qualities needed by us as members of the human species, each member of which exemplifies the same human nature of being a potentially practical, rational animals.

+### Old

+By calling humans 'natural' here I only wish to present an innocent truism: we are here, in nature.
+We are material.
+Not necessarily *wholly* material, but are we *at least* material at all?
+Yes.
+Do we eat food grown on earth, drink water from the earth, are we born from fellow humans and do we die and disintegrate into the earth like every other living thing?
+Yes.
+So we are natural.
+Again, I do not mean to prejudge the question of whether we are *also more than natural*.
+I simply mean to invoke the obvious that the *we are at least natural*.
+Since we are (at least) natural entities, and since scientific statements are about natural entities, then it is possible (and indeed quite common) to make scientific statements about us.
+'Humans emigrated from Africa about 200,000 years ago' is a statement about a natural species group, namely *homo sapiens sapiens*, the only extant members of the hominin clade.

+*"The human virtues make their possessor good qua human being, one who is as ordinarily well fitted as a human being can be in not merely physical respects to live well, to flourish—in a characteristically human way."*\

+--Rosalind Hursthouse, *On Virtue Ethics*, 208. \